dspace-group/veos-cosim-client/doc/api-reference/structures/DsVeosCoSim_EthMessage.md

 > [DsVeosCoSim_SimulationTime](../simple-types/DsVeosCoSim_SimulationTime.md) timestamp

 Contains the virtual simulation time at which the Ethernet message was received.
-Only for received messages.
+This member is only meaningful for received messages.

 > [DsVeosCoSim_BusControllerId](../simple-types/DsVeosCoSim_BusControllerId.md) controllerId